Bespoke

 Aunty Maureen believed that having a good education together with a strong work ethic would build a solid foundation to achieve great things in life.
 Today, as a result of her remarkable vision, strength and steadfast determination, we see her incredible generational legacy with five of her seven children having university degrees (some multiple), the majority of her grandchildren and now even great grandchildren, having all completed university.

-I’d like to acknowledge Uncle Professor Kevin Williams, Aunty Sue-Ann Williams, Aunty Patsy Lieschke and Chris Williams for their Cultural guidance and entrusting myself, Tara and the Queensland Ballet to perform this story.
+I’d like to acknowledge Uncle Professor Kevin Williams, Aunty Sue-Ann Williams, Aunty Patricia Lieschke and Chris Williams for their Cultural guidance and entrusting myself, Tara and the Queensland Ballet to perform this story.
 Immense gratitude to Aunty Maureen Williams and all our Blak matriarchs for rising against incredible adversity to break open the gates so that we all may thrive."

 – Choreographer Katina Olsen